tisserapac/OpenCCTV-PerformanceTest/README.md

 NOTE:
 -----
 This repository contains the modules used in testing the performance of the OpenCCTV.
 Some of the modules are modified to include code on collecting performance data.
+The original project can be found at [AIT VGL repository] (https://github.com/ait-vgl/OpenCCTV)

 Why did we start this project?
 ------------------------------